dskarbrevik/food-image-recognition/README.md

-# food-image-recognition (FoodHUD)
+# Food Heads Up Display (FoodHUD)
-This is a group class project (W210 Capstone Project) to label calorie counts from images of food.
+This is a food image recognition group class project (W210 Capstone Project).
+Our goal is to label calorie counts from images of food.

 #### Group Members:
 * Joseph Downs